So Done (The Kid Laroi song)

 "So Done" (stylised in all caps) is a song by Australian singer and rapper the Kid Laroi, released on 23 October 2020 as the first single (fourth overall) from the deluxe edition of Laroi's debut mixtape F*ck Love, released on 24 July 2020.
 The song was produced by Khaled Rohaim and Omer Fedi.

 Music video

 In the Cole Bennett-directed music video, Laroi encounters his ex-girlfriend and her new boyfriend wherever he goes.
-The music video has more than 35 million views as of October 2021.
+The music video has more than 50 million views as of May 2025.

 Composition

 So Done is similar to most of the songs on F*ck Love (Savage).
-The song is about how Laroi has been in broken relationships, that did not work.
-Therefore, he notes that he is giving up on love and is not looking for a new girlfriend, because he expects it to happen again.
+The song is about how Laroi has been in broken relationships, that have not worked.
+Therefore, he notes that he is giving up on love and is not looking for a new girlfriend because he expects it to happen again.

 Chart performance

 In the Kid Laroi's native Australia, "So Done" peaked at number six on the ARIA Singles Chart.
 On the US Billboard Hot 100, it peaked at number 59, becoming the Kid Laroi's third Hot 100 entry.